madelinefruin/Tutorial/TEMPLATE.md

 ### Objective

-- To understand how to pick values for a voltage divider
+- Understand how to pick values for a voltage divider.
-- How to properly connect the battery, resistors, and ESP32.
+- Understand how to properly connect the battery, resistors, and ESP32.

 ### Background Information